go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/middleware.md

 ```
 :::tip
 The execution order of middleware follows the onion model:
-- Requests pass through the pre-processing logic of all middlewares from the outside in
+- The request passes through the pre-processing logic of all middlewares from the outside to the inside
-- Reach the core processing logic (Agent)
+- Reaches the core processing logic (Agent)
-- Responses pass through the post-processing logic of all middlewares from the inside out
+- The response passes through the post-processing logic of all middlewares from the inside to the outside
 :::
 This design makes it convenient to add various functionalities through middleware while maintaining code clarity and maintainability.